giokoguashvili/resume/README.md

 Diving deep into Microservices, Message Driven Architecture, DevOps and Management.
 Main emphasis on Domain Modeling with FP and OOP.
 Also I have ambitions: start to publish regularly in my personal dev blog, improve the ability to transfer knowledge to perfection and create own IT Company.

+### Profile Summary:
+6+ years of experience in Software Development
+> * Good experience in designing and developing Cloud-based Web/Client/Server Applications using:
+> Azure, .NET Technologies and DDD, CQRS, Event Sourcing
+> * Sound knowledge on OOP and FP concepts
+> * Clear knowledge of Architectural Patterns for Distributed Systems and understanding CAP Theorem
+> * Designing and Developing experience DWH/ETL system using Microsoft tools
+> * Experience in setting up: CI/CD pipelines
+> * Experience hiring and coordinating up to 8 people
+> * Agile methodology experience is about 3 years

 #### Sofrware Enginering/Development/Managment Skills

  - **Paradigms**: OOP, FP